How Long Do Dental Veneers Last?

 Limiting the number of sweets you consume is a good idea if you have dental veneers.
 You don’t have to completely stop eating sweets, but it’s important to be aware of how much you are consuming so you can be mindful of your oral health.

-The lifespan of your dental veneers depends on the type of dental veneers you received.
+The lifespan of your dental veneers depends on the type you receive.
 Porcelain veneers can last anywhere from 10 to 12 years with the proper care.
 However, composite veneers usually only last between 4 and 8 years.

 Some dental veneers can last up to 20 years if you take great care of them.
-Your dentist will know when the right time to replace your dental veneers is, so always ask your dentist if you have any questions about the timeline.
+Always ask your dentist if you have any questions about the timeline.

 Know When It’s Time To Replace Them